-Create an app from a PowerApps template
+Create a canvas app from a template in PowerApps

 To create an app from a template, you need a cloud-storage account (such as DropBox, OneDrive, or Google Drive) to store the template's sample data.

 If you don't have a license for PowerApps, you can sign up for free.